go-bumbu/tempo/README.md

 Tempos is a background job scheduling and control library

 features
- * cron-like task triggering
+ * schedule task to be executed as soon as possible, regularly or any time in the future
- * limit parallel execution
+ * limit parallel execution of tasks
- * optional status reporting
+ * task status can be queried, running and pending tasks can be canceled.
+ * clean shutdown

 ## Braindump